iho-ohi/S-101-Validation/README.md

-k# S-101-Validation
+# S-101-Validation
-S-101 Github repository for Validation Check development.
+S-101 Github repository for maintenance of S-158:101.

 Comments and suggestions for improvement of the checks are highly appreciated.
 Please include the check ID in the title of each issue that relates to an existing check.